Top 10 Types of Milkweed to Support Monarch Butterflies

 Asclepias viridiflora, Zones 3 to 9

-A. viridiflora’s palest green flowers look more like a stylized allium than other types of milkweed.
+Here’s a milkweed with pale green flowers that looks more like a stylized allium than other milkweeds.
 It prefers sandy or gravelly soil in hot, dry conditions.

-Why we love it: Here’s another eye-catcher whose flowers reward close inspection—or sketching—and makes a nice edging plant at 1 foot tall and wide.
+Why we love it: It’s another eye-catcher whose flowers reward close inspection—or sketching—and makes a nice edging plant at 1 foot tall and wide.

 Learn how to get rid of aphids on milkweed plants.